mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 - Endpoints and devices on path can probabilistically verify that a originator of a signal is on-path.

+## Flow Identification

+In order to keep per-flow state, each device using this state machine must have a function it can apply to each packet to be able to extract common properties to identify the flow it is associated with.
+In general, the set of properties used for flow identification on presently deployed devices includes the source and destination IP address, the source and destination transport layer port number, the transport protocol number.
+The differentiated services field {{RFC2474}} may also be included in the set of properties defining a flow, since it may indicate different forwarding treatment.

+However, other protocols may use additional bits in their own headers for flow identification.
+In any case, a protocol implementing signaling for this state machine must specify the function used for flow identification.

 ## Association Signaling

 An association signal indicates that endpoint that received the first packet seen by the device is interested in continuing conversation with the sending endpoint.
-In TCP, the association signal corresponding to a first packet with the SYN flag set is a SYN-ACK packet sent in reply with an appropriate acknowledgment number.
-However, a transport-independent signal cannot rely on TCP-specific header fields.

-Note that association signaling for this state machine is an in-band analogue to consent signaling in ICE {{RFC7675}}.
+This signal is roughly an in-band analogue to consent signaling in ICE {{RFC7675}} that is carried to every device along the path.

 Transport-independent, path-verifiable association signaling can be implemented using a association token generated by one endpoint, present on each packet